DSB/oTranCe/docs/README.txt

 - start the application in your browser by calling the url of your vhost
-- log in using the username "Admin" with password "admin" to log in as a user with admin rioghts
+- log in using the username "Admin" with password "admin" to log in as a user with admin rights
 - log in using the username "Tester" and the password "test" to log in as a user with edit rights